pynapple-org/pynapple/doc/examples/tutorial_null_distributions.md

 Null distributions are ubiquitous in neuroscience.
 The brain can be incredibly noisy, and thus we need to use adequate statistical quantification to separate meaningful observations from random fluctuations.
-While statistics can be daunting, most often designing the right statistical test comes down to coming up with a good null distribution.
+While statistics can be daunting, most often designing the right statistical test comes down to devising a good null distribution.
 A null distribution should reflect the expected behavior of the system under the assumption of no real effect, without introducing unnecessary assumptions or simplifications.
 We can then compare our observations to such a null distribution to decide whether there is an effect.